jakobzhao/geog371/labs/lab03/readme.md

 - some map elements, such as legend, scale bar, credit;  **(8 points)**
 - write up a project description in the `readme.md` file.
 This file will introduce the project name, a brief introduction, the major functions(especially the function which was not covered in the lectures), libraries, data sources, credit, acknowledgement, and other necessary information. **(8 points)**

 - you will need to synchronize this project to a github repository.
 And make sure the web map is accessible from a url link, which should be similar to `http://[your_github_username].github.io/[your_repository_name]/index.html`.
-(You may want to check out previous lecture or lab handouts on project management and hosting via github); **(6 points)**
+(To do that, you may want to check out previous lecture or lab handouts on how to host repository on github pages.); **(6 points)**

+> **Note:** Please make sure the name of your repository is **NOT** `lab03` or similiar, use a name which can describe the theme of the map you will make.
+Think about that, which one do you prefer? - showing your future employer or Ph.D. admission committee a lot of course work on github or a list of professional projects.

 - please make sure the internal structure of the files in your project repository is well organized.
 For example, it may be similar to the file structure below. **(5 points)**